kaifsiddiquei/GITBOOK/support-community/contact-us.md

 # Contact Us

-DEXGO provides multiple channels for users, developers, and partners to get in touch with our team.
+DecNect provides multiple channels for users, developers, and partners to get in touch with our team.
 Whether you need technical support, have business inquiries, or want to provide feedback, we're here to help you succeed on the platform.

 ## Support Channels